tpaknok/CGLS/README.md

 likelihood_lambda.R were extracted from Revell et al. (2010, Methods in Ecology & Evolution).
 Similar with PGLS, the function optimizes the phylogenetic covariance matrix by minimizing log-likelihood.
 By default the lambda value is restricted to 0-1.

 Other functions are used for the simulations / empirical analyses and producing figures

+# Known problems

+Might need to use inla.rerun to enhance model stability

+It is possible that communities are indeed independent sample even if there are species overlap.
+In those cases the optimization of lambda will produce unstable results.
+A fix is to 1) re-run optimization several times to see if results are largely stable and 2) compare wAIC between models with optimized lambda and with independence assumption.
+If the model with optimized lambda doesn't perform better, users can use the model assuming communities are independent.

+Note that even with the same phylogenetic matrix, INLA will give different results across runs.
+So re-running the model will give different slightly different results (if phylogeny is important).
+If phylogeny is unimportant, INLA will give very unstable results, as the wAIC of all lambda values are driven by random fluctutation across runs.